 As with all content on Greater Boston Urology's blog, the following information is educational in nature, not medical advice.
 Always talk to your physician about your specific health care questions and conditions.

-[Editor's note: This article was reviewed and updated with additional links on January 17, 2022.]
+[Editor's note: This article was reviewed and updated won September 9, 2022.]

 First, let's talk anatomy.
 What's the difference between the vulva and the vagina?